Sony α6400: Reception

 After its announcement, numerous first impressions were released by popular YouTube vloggers and camera-focused channels.
+The Sony a6400 was well received being called the, "Best entry-level camera!" by Tony & Chelsea Northrup.
 The general consensus is that Sony priced it correctly, but for some, the lack of the new Z battery and the fact the flip-up screen blocks the hot shoe mount are odd choices.

 Remote Control and Apps

 The camera is controllable remotely via Sony's Imaging Edge Mobile app.
 While this app allows for geotagging photos over Bluetooth, it omits altitude data and only latitude/longitude are available.

-Third-party apps, such as Alpha Focus Bracketing, expand functionality with features for creating focus-stacked images.
+Third-party apps, such Alpha Focus Bracketing, expand functionality with features for creating focus-stacked images.